 970 E Racquet Club Road

 455 and 483 E Francis Dr (flamingo letterbox)

 Chino Canyon/ Little Tuscany Estates

 Cross back over to the western side of the CA-111 to explore the Chino Canyon and Little Tuscany Estates.
-Look for the 1951 Edward Fickett-designed Alexander-May House, built for George Alexander, co-owner of the construction company bearing his last name.
+Note, if you go via 2311 N Indian Canyon N Drive, you might be able to glimpse a little of the Neutra-designed Grace Miller House from the street (or just Airbnb the home if you have the budget), en route.
+Once over the west side of N Palm Canyon Dr, look for the 1951 Edward Fickett-designed Alexander-May House, built for George Alexander, co-owner of the construction company bearing his last name.

 Be sure to stop by Neutra’s masterful Kaufmann House built in 1946 – you know the one from THOSE Slim Aaron pics entitled “Poolside Gossip” by the pool, the very definition of glamour.
 Yes, if Kaufmann sounds familiar, he is the same department store mogul for who Frank Lloyd Wright-designed Fallingwater in Pennsylvania.